 HumaNature

 As data increasingly fills our lives, the power of instinct and intuition will gain new relevance.
 In learning to go with our gut, we will see a new relationship emerging between human and nature.
 For women’s apparel, this will be reflected through tactile surfaces, natural materials, woodland-inspired hues, global textiles that are impeccably blended together and a return to traditional techniques.
-Designs will be layered and crafted to create unique looks while shamanism and mysticism as well as traditional folk dressing will inspire decoration, giving core items an eclectic quality.
+Designs will be layered and crafted to create unique looks while shamanism and mysticism, as well as traditional folk dressing, will inspire decoration, giving core items an eclectic quality.
 Shaggy furs and shearling will sit alongside embroidered cotton and patchwork for a cozy, layered look.
 Practical utility looks will carry on, updated with softened silhouettes.

 Worldhood